Menu

 Setting

-The admitted setting includes consumers that are admitted for mental health care.
+The admitted setting includes consumers who are admitted for mental health care.
 The consumer may be admitted to a general ward or a designated psychiatric unit in a general hospital or a psychiatric hospital.

-The community setting (also known as ambulatory) includes specialised and non-specialised mental health care services delivered to consumers who are not admitted to an inpatient facility.
+The community setting, also known as ambulatory, includes specialised and non-specialised mental health care services delivered to consumers who are not admitted to an inpatient facility.

 Mental health phase of care